Meldanen/meldanen.github.io/_pages/cv.md

   Cyprus Comic Con is a non-profit organisation, focused on bringing people of different pop genres together.

   Main achievements:
-  * Growing the event from a small convention of 2000 unique visitors to 17000 within 3 years
+  * Growing the event from a small convention of 2000 unique visitors to 17000 within 3 years.
   * Established a system to simplify and optimise booking vendors for the event.

   Responsibilities:
-  * Organising the outside area of the convention (food vendors, security, and entertainment)
+  * Organising the outside area of the convention (food vendors, security, and entertainment).
-  * Ensuring a smooth run during the event
+  * Ensuring a smooth run during the event.

 ## Education

 ### MSc Healthcare Technologies - AI & Robotics, King’s College London, UK, September 2019 - September 2020

   Main Achievements:
-  * Awarded with distinction
+  * Awarded with distinction.
   * Individual Research Project: Implemented a mobile application that uses machine learning models to extract hand movements through a phone's camera to remotely control a robotic arm over a wireless network.
   * Group Research Project: Developed a mobile application to aid patients in keeping track of their health metrics as part of a group project.
   * Tumour detection decathlon: Implemented and trained a 3D Neural Network in order to detect liver tumours in 3D images.